earvinpiamonte/codeigniter-3.1.10-template/README.md

 ## Watch (optional)

-You can also watch your `assets/src` files and then it will automatically apply changes to your distribution files `assets/dist`.
+You can also watch your `src` files and then it will automatically apply changes to your distribution files `dist`.

-On the same folder `assets/src/` do:
+Do:

 ```
 gulp watch